YifeiZhou02/yifeizhou02.github.io/_pages/about.md

 My work touches on Natural Languae Processing, Computer Vision and Reinforcement Learning.
 My research interest lies in building principled and generalizable deep learning methods, and doing so requires a guaranteed machine learning approach and insight from human cognition.
 I'm recently working on Backward Compatible Representation Learning, and Imitation Learning.

-I am a co-president of [Cornell University Artificial Intelligence (CUAI)](https://cuai.github.io/).
-If you are a Cornell Undergraduate passionate about research in any area of machine learning, please shoot me an email.
+I will serve as a co-president of [Cornell University Artificial Intelligence (CUAI)](https://cuai.github.io/) from Fall 2022.
+We welcome Cornell undergraduates passionate about any area of machine learning.